Portland’s Waterfront Blues Festival

 Music for the community since 1988.

 Held in Tom McCall Waterfront Park, with views of Portland’s famous bridges and riverfront, the festival is the perfect way to celebrate the Fourth of July Weekend.
-With family-friendly activities, sunny skies, the world-famous Zydeco dance floor and fireworks over the Willamette River, The Waterfront Blues Festival is not to be missed.
+With family-friendly activities, sunny skies, the world-famous Zydeco dance floor and fireworks over the Willamette River, the Waterfront Blues Festival is not to be missed.

 The Sounds of Summer